 International Commercial Surrogacy

-There are no internationally recognized surrogacy laws protecting intended parents, surrogate mothers and children.
-Some countries, including France, Germany, Italy and Spain, prohibit all forms of surrogacy, whereas others, including Australia, the United Kingdom and Denmark, allow only altruistic surrogacy.
-These limitations on surrogacy prevent many couples from pursuing this path to parenthood, and lead others to pursue commercial surrogacy where it is allowed — notably in countries like India, Thailand, Russia and Ukraine.
+There are no internationally recognized surrogacy laws protecting intended parents, surrogate mothers, and children.
+Some countries, including France, Germany, Italy, and Spain, prohibit all forms of surrogacy, whereas others only allow altruistic surrogacy or ban people from other countries from working with a surrogate.

-However, completing an inexpensive surrogacy in India or Thailand is very risky.
-While these countries may not have laws banning commercial surrogacy, they often do not have clear legal frameworks regulating surrogacy arrangements.
+- Countries outside the United States that allow commercial surrogacy often do not have clear legal frameworks regulating surrogacy arrangements.
 This means that intended parents and surrogates are not well protected, and difficulties can arise in establishing legal parents and citizenship for babies born via international surrogacy.

-Additionally, surrogacy opponents are often most critical of international commercial surrogacy.
-Critics often refer to these surrogacy agreements as “fertility tourism,” “surrogacy tourism” or “womb renting” because they argue that it exploits poor women in developing countries.
+- It’s important to consider the ethics of working with a surrogate in another country.
+Surrogacy opponents are often the most critical of international commercial surrogacy.
+Critics often refer to these surrogacy agreements as “fertility tourism,” “surrogacy tourism,” or “womb renting” because they argue that it exploits poor women in developing countries.

 Commercial Surrogacy in the United States